Kshitiz-2002/Kshitiz-2002/README.md

 <br />

 I am a **AI/ML** Enthusiast and **Full Stack Web/App Developer**.
-I have a a lot of experience in building websites and mobile apps and nonw have transitioned to learning more about machine learning.
+I have a a lot of experience in building websites and mobile apps and non I have transitioned to learning more about machine learning.
 <br/>